Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 • Keep in groups of 5+

-• Fast swimmers – slow fish may get stressed
+• Fast swimmers; slow or timid fish may get stressed sharing their space

 • Tolerate wide temperature range